guid-empty/sqflite_entities/README.md

 * text
 * blob

-What corresponds to the used sqlite type: https://www.sqlite.org/datatype3.html
+what corresponds to the used sqlite type: https://www.sqlite.org/datatype3.html

 ## What if we need to support DateTime for our entity?